 For want of a better term, I think I’ll call them “vintage hotels.”
+[Edited in 2014 to add: Now we have a popular common reference point, thanks to Wes Anderson: The Grand Budapest Hotel, circa 1968.]
 “Antique hotels” might also work.
 “Nostalgia bivouacs” are what they really are.
 And the funny thing is that Peter, he of the Edison bulbs and steam trains, thinks I like these hotels more than he does.
 Maybe he’s right–I sure have spent a lot of time thinking about what makes one of these hotels exactly what it is.

 These hotels must be old-fashioned.
 But not self-consciously so.
 Certainly, the owner may have a “things were better in the old days” attitude, but he can’t be out scouring yard sales for old telephone switchboards and other doohickeys to create a “ye olde” decorating scheme.
 No–that old telephone switchboard has to just be left over from the old days, hulking behind the reception desk.

 These hotels usually have old and cranky owners.
 Years of watching standards slip all around them have strengthened their resolve to do things the right way, even if the desert sands are blowing in, the drunken yahoos are crashing into the bars next door or the country in which they’re situated is finally shaking off its colonial shackles.